Maheshmali1/ticket_booking_cli_app/readme.md

-Here’s a draft for the README of your GitHub project:

----

 # Ticket Booking CLI Application 🎫

 A simple Command-Line Interface (CLI) application written in Go for managing ticket bookings.
 This project is designed to demonstrate the fundamentals of Go, including user input handling, validation, concurrency, and more.